apoorv-tiwari0/CVND/README.md

 # CVND

-**Coverage vs Need Discrepancy** — a research pipeline that measures whether Indian flood disasters receive media attention proportional to their physical severity.
+ A research pipeline that measures whether Indian flood disasters receive media attention proportional to their physical severity.

 ## What this project is

 When floods hit, some events dominate the news while equally (or more) severe disasters elsewhere get little coverage.
-CVND builds an event-level dataset of floods in India and compares **what happened on the ground** with **how much the media reported**, so under- and over-coverage can be quantified rather than guessed.
+CVND builds an analaysis of floods in India and compares what happened on the ground(Satellite vision) with how much the media reported(Media coverage), so under- and over-coverage can be quantified rather than guessed.

 The pipeline has four linked pieces: